1945–46 Northern Rugby Football League season: Season summary

 Bramley, Broughton Rangers, Hull Kingston Rovers, Liverpool Stanley, Rochdale Hornets, Salford, Swinton, Warrington and Widnes returned following the Second World War.
 Workington Town also entered a team for the first time.

 Jim Sullivan of Wigan ended his career this season as the all-time record scorer of goals with 2,867.

 Wigan won the Lancashire League, and Wakefield Trinity won the Yorkshire League.
-Widnes beat Wigan 7–3 to win the Lancashire County Cup, and Bradford Northern beat Wakefield Trinity 5–2 to win the Yorkshire County Cup.